 Lighten the load

 If you can’t remember the last time you had a good clean out, it’s a good idea to do this before your parent moves in.
 If they have a wheelchair, walker, or cane, it may be difficult for them to get around if you have a lot of furniture or knick-knacks in the way.
 Spend a weekend with your family and get rid of any furniture, rugs, clothes, toys, and kitchenware you’re not using.
 This will make it much easier when your parent moves in as you’ll have more storage space and they’ll be able to get around too.
+If you have a lot of junk, consider getting a residential dumpster to easily get rid of it.

 Consider hiring out